Rootstock Foundry Starter kit

 curl -L https://foundry.paradigm.xyz | bash

-command will become available in your CLI.
+command will be available via the CLI.

 Running foundryup